truenas/middleware/docs/userguide/index.rst

 Reboot
 ~~~~~~

-If you click Reboot, you will receive the warning message shown in Figure 12.3a
+If you click Reboot, you will receive the warning message shown in Figure 12.3a and your browser color will change to red to indicate that you have selected
-and your browser color will change to red to indicate that you have selected an option that will negatively impact users of the FreeNAS® system.
+an option that will negatively impact users of the FreeNAS® system.

-**NOTE:**
-if any volumes are encrypted, make sure that you have
+**NOTE:** if any volumes are encrypted, make sure that you have
 `set the passphrase and have copies of the encryption key and the latest recovery key <#1.6.3.4.2.Creating an Encrypted Volume|outline>`_
-before performing a reboot.
-**Without these, you will not be able to **
-`unlock the encrypted volume <#1.2.6.4.Unlocking an Encrypted Volume|outline>`_
-** after the reboot.**
+before performing a reboot.  **Without these, you will not be able to unlock the encrypted volume after the reboot.**
-** **

 **Figure 12.3a: Reboot Warning Message**

 |100000000000025A00000181AFAC67DC_png|

 If a scrub or resilver is in progress when a reboot is requested, an additional warning will ask you to make sure that you wish to proceed.
-In this case, it is recommended to "Cancel" the reboot request and to periodically run
+In this case, it
+is recommended to "Cancel" the reboot request and to periodically run **zpool status** from
-**zpool status**
-from
 `Shell <#1.12.2.Shell|outline>`_
 until it is verified that the scrub or resilver process is complete.
 Once complete, the reboot request can be re-issued.

 Click the Cancel button if you wish to cancel the reboot request.
 Otherwise, click the Reboot button to reboot the system.
-Rebooting the system will disconnect all clients, including the web administration GUI.
-The URL in your web browser will change to add
+Rebooting the system will
+disconnect all clients, including the web administration GUI.
+The URL in your web browser will change to add */system/reboot/* to the end of the IP address.
-*/system/reboot/*
-to the end of the IP address.
 Wait a few minutes for the system to boot, then use your browser's back button to return to the FreeNAS® system's IP address.
-If all went well, you should receive the GUI login screen.
-If the login screen does not appear, you will need physical access to the FreeNAS® system's monitor and keyboard so that you can determine what problem is preventing the system from resuming normal operation.
+If all went well, you should
+receive the GUI login screen.
+If the login screen does not appear, you will need physical access to the FreeNAS® system's monitor and keyboard so that you
+can determine what problem is preventing the system from resuming normal operation.

 Shutdown
 ~~~~~~~~

 If you click Shutdown, you will receive the warning message shown in Figure 12.4a and your browser color will change to red to indicate that you have selected an option that will negatively impact users of the FreeNAS® system.

-**NOTE: if any volumes are encrypted, make sure that you have ** `set the passphrase and have copies of the encryption key and the latest recovery key <#1.6.3.4.2.Creating an Encrypted Volume|outline>`_
-** before performing a shutdown. **
-*Without these, you will not be able to *
-`unlock the encrypted volume <#1.2.6.4.Unlocking an Encrypted Volume|outline>`_
-* when the system is restarted.*
+**NOTE: if any volumes are encrypted, make sure that you have set the passphrase and have copies of the encryption key and the latest recovery key before performing a shutdown.
+Without these, you will not be able to unlock the encrypted volume when the system is restarted.**
-** **

 **Figure 12.4a: Shutdown Warning Message**

 |100000000000026F000001988EEC0562_png|

 If a scrub or resilver is in progress when a shutdown is requested, an additional warning will ask you to make sure that you wish to proceed.
-In this case, it is recommended to “Cancel” the shutdown request and to periodically run
+In this case, it is recommended to “Cancel” the shutdown request and to periodically run **zpool status** from `Shell <#1.12.2.Shell|outline>`_ until it is verified that the scrub or resilver process is complete.
-**zpool status**
-from
-`Shell <#1.12.2.Shell|outline>`_
-until it is verified that the scrub or resilver process is complete.
 Once complete, the shutdown request can be re-issued.

 Click the “Cancel” button if you wish to cancel the shutdown request.
 Otherwise, click the “Shutdown” button to halt the system.
 Shutting down the system will disconnect all clients, including the web administration GUI, and will power off the FreeNAS® system.
-You will need physical access to the FreeNAS® system in order to turn it back on.
+You will need physical access to the
+FreeNAS® system in order to turn it back on.

 Help
 ~~~~